alevnyacow/revars/README.md

 # ✨ [Example](https://codesandbox.io/s/revars-complex-todos-demo-77qo3)

 Here is some basic example.
-Please feel free to take a look at more complex example at code sandbox (click on "Example" link).
+Please feel free to take a look at more complex example at code sandbox (click on "Example").

 ```ts
 import React, { useEffect } from "react";